Hey there, thanks for stopping by!

 I think half the fun was waiting to collect the photos from the photo lab- yes I am old enough to remember how to load film into a camera.
 Opening up that envelope to reveal blurred, over exposed, dull and yet so magical images that invoke the feelings of Christmas Mornings every single time.

-Because there wasn't the time, I too forgot to stop and enjoy the little things.
+And because I was completely exhausted and there were never enough hours in the day, I too forgot to stop and enjoy the little things.

 Then my hand was forced- quite literally with an injury, to a grinding holt.